bluebinary/maxml/README.md

  * `prefix` (`str`) – The required `prefix` argument sets the namespace prefix.
  * `uri` (`str`) – The required `uri` argument sets the namespace URI.
+ * `promoted` (`bool`) – The optional `promoted` argument sets whether the namespace is marked as being promoted or not.
+Promoted namespaces result in the namespace being serialized into the XML before any attributes on their associated element.

 The `Namespace` class provides the following methods: